Managing Domains

 Accounts can be exported from a domain to a YAML file.

-2. Select the domain > Click the actions Manage settings icon
+Domains - Select the domain > Click the actions

 Rulesets